XCSoar/XCSoar/XCSoarV4-README.txt

 - Graduated snail trail color and thickness
 - Abort/resume of tasks
 - Added netto vario calculations
+- Added smart zooming (zooms back out when waypoint changes if in autozoom)

 Bug fixes and code improvements
 - Sound files are now in the code as resources, so no need for Audio directory